slarsendisney/personal-site/MD/Articles/SLACK/slack.md

 type: "Article"
 path: "/articles/slack-help"
 title: "How To Ask For Help On Slack"
-desc: "Fixing your slack messages with one character."
+desc: "Instant messaging platforms we are used to like Whatsapp and messenger have got us into some bad habits that we shouldn't carry over to slack.
+Fixing your slack messages with one character."
+coverimg: "./hero.png"
 year: 2019
 date: 2019-12-10
 ---